What is Search Intent?

 • “open hair salons today”

-…all demonstrate a localized search intent where proximity and mapping/directions are key.
+…all demonstrate a localised search intent where proximity and mapping/directions are key.

-To optimize for this local search intent, businesses need robust local SEO strategies including:
+To optimise for this local search intent, businesses need robust local SEO strategies including:

 • Obtaining citations and listings in online directories like Yelp, Angie’s List, etc.